MicrosoftDocs/cpp-docs/docs/windows/latest-supported-vc-redist.md

 ## Visual Studio 2015, 2017, and 2019

-Below are the latest supported en-US Microsoft Visual C++ Redistributable packages for Visual Studio 2015-2022.
-The latest supported version has the most recent implemented C++ features, security and reliability bug fixes as well performance improvements.
+Below are the latest supported English (en-US) Microsoft Visual C++ Redistributable packages for Visual Studio 2015-2022.
+The latest supported version has the most recent implemented C++ features, security, reliability and performance improvements.
+It also includes the latest C++ standard language and library standards conformance updates.
 We recommend installing this version for all applications created using Visual Studio 2015, 2017, 2019 or 2022

 Download additional languages and versions, including for long term servicing release channels (LTSC), from [My.VisualStudio.com](https://my.visualstudio.com/)